Using npm

 instance..useTemplate()

-again on the builder instance to layer additional templates or styles.
+again on the builder instance to layer additional configurations.
 Options are merged, with later calls overriding earlier ones for the same properties..options(yourOptions)

 to merge any final, specific options..build()